40 Ways to Go Global in the Elementary Classroom

 8. Explore the World! with National Geographic Kids’ interactive map.

-9. Use world flags for decorations, presentations, table signs, international events, and more!
-Print FREE World Flags.
+9. Use world flags for decorations, presentations, international events and more!

 LESSONS & ACTIVITIES

 11. Read What Does It Mean To Be Global? by Rana DiOrio.
 (Available in French and Spanish.)
 Through simple text and beautiful illustrations, young learners will discover that being global means being a citizen of the world.
 Click here for a literature discussion guide and links to related activities.